 If you are injured in an accident and you break a bone, you could be facing substantial medical bills, multiple surgeries, and lost wages.
 Broken bones, which are also known as fractures, can range greatly in severity depending upon the type of fracture and where on the body it occurs.
 According to the American Academy of Orthopaedic Surgeons (AAOS), bones can break in many different ways, including “crosswise, lengthwise, [or] in multiple pieces.”
-In most situations, “the severity of a fracture usually depends on the force that caused the break,” but fractures in certain parts of the body can be more debilitating than others.
+In most situations involving personal injuries, “the severity of a fracture usually depends on the force that caused the break,” but fractures in certain parts of the body can be more debilitating than others.

 The AAOS provides detailed information about different types of fractures that can give rise to personal injury claims.
 We want to discuss the distinctions in more detail, and to explain how different types of fractures occur.

-Different Kinds of Bone Fractures
+Different Kinds of Bone Fractures in Personal Injuries

 Although bones are rigid, the AAOS underscores, they can “bend or give somewhat when an outside force is applied.”
 In traumatic accidents where bones are subjected to extreme force, multiple fractures may occur and a bone can even shatter.
 Yet not all fractures are the same.
-The following are the most common types of fractures that occur as a result of trauma in a car crash or other accident:
+The following are the most common types of fractures and personal injuries that occur as a result of trauma in a car crash or other accident: